-This module will introduce you to basic legal principles and practice.
+This module will introduce you to basic legal principles and practice, as well as preparing you to progress onto a range of business and law courses at degree level.
 You will develop an understanding of the principles, issues and legislation relating to contract and consumer protection.

 You will develop and demonstrate core mathematical skills, including algebra and statistics, relevant to your undergraduate degree course.
 You will study core mathematical principles and tools.
 You will practise your skills through class work and self-study assignments.
 You will also practise questions similar to the format of those in your exams.

 This module will introduce you to the study of Politics through discussion of the main issues in the British political system, and the core concepts used by political scientists and political theorists.
 This module will provide you with the foundation knowledge necessary to succeed in the Introduction to Law, Advanced Law and International Relations modules.

 You will be required to take an AES test at the end of your course, details of AES requirements below.
 This means that once you successfully complete the International Foundation Year, you will be ready to start your degree at the University of Leeds.